mperignon/2016-02-04-Flagstaff/lessons/sqlite/04-calc.md

 |11.8125       |

 When we run the query,
-the expression `1.05 * reading` is evaluated for each row.
+the expression `1.05 * reading` is evaluated for each row and displayed, although the entries in the database remain unchanged.
-Expressions can use any of the fields, all of usual arithmetic operators, and a variety of common functions.
+Expressions can use any of the fields, all of usual arithmetic operators, and a variety of common functions
-(Exactly which ones depends on which database manager is being used.)
+(Exactly which ones depends on which database manager is being used).
 For example,
 we can convert temperature readings from Fahrenheit to Celsius and round to two decimal places: